JohnRobinInston/personalwebsite/content/about/main/index.md

   For a comprehensive summary of my academic and professional background you can find my resume here.

----

-## Resume

-For a comprehensive summary of my academic and professional background you can find my [resume](https://www.johnrobininston.com/resume/) here.

 show_outro: true
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Thank you for taking the time to read about me!